-- 1.1 To report the key findings of the Moray Town Centre Health Check 2018 and to ask Committee to consider adopting the Moray Town Centre Health Check Report 2018 as a material consideration in future retail planning policy and planning application decision making. - 1.2 This report is submitted to Committee in terms of Section III (E) (1) of the Council's Scheme of Administration relating to exercising the statutory functions of the Council as Planning Authority.
+1.1 To report the key findings of the Moray Town Centre Health Check 2018 and to note that the Planning and Regulatory Services Committee on 18

+December 2018 agreed that the Moray Town Centre Health Check Report 2018 will be a material consideration in future retail planning policy and planning application decision making.

+1.2 This report is submitted to Committee in terms of Section III (F) (2) of the Council's Scheme of Administration relating to exercising the statutory functions of the Council in relation to economic development.